jsaintro/publicnotes/ALARM.md.md

 2. Click on new device
 3. Give it a unique name (Front Door etc...)
 4. Give it a random but unique device id
-5. "Type*" to "Virtual Contact Sensor"
+5. "Type*" to "Virtual Contact Sensor" for the switches and Virtual PIM Sensor for the motion detectors
 6. .
 Set "Location" to Main House
 7. Set Hub to "Main House Hub"
 8.  click on **Create**
-9. .
-Do this for each device!
-If you have 13 devices, then make 13.
+9. Do this for each device!
+See above table for which and how many

+## Add vi
 Continue [here](http://www.kendrickcoleman.com/index.php/Tech-Blog/total-noob-guide-to-move-your-old-wired-security-system-to-smartthings.html)
 # Need to
 Create virtual devices for each